 The best essential oils for allergies depend on your specific allergy and your individual response.
 Two of the most commonly recommended essential oils for allergies are German chamomile and lavender.
 Here are three ways to use either oil for nasal allergy relief:

-The Healing Intelligence of Essential Oils suggests the following aromatherapy recipe for relief of allergy symptoms:
+The Healing Intelligence of Essential Oils suggests the following aromatherapy blend for relief of allergy symptoms:

-Apply 1 to 2 drops of the blend in a carrier oil.
+Dilute 1 to 2 drops of the blend in a carrier oil.
 Apply to your face.
-Dilute first with a carrier oil if you have sensitive skin.
 (If possible, rinse your face with cold water first and apply blend to moist skin.)

 Many sources recommend a neti pot to help clean pollen, dust, dander, and other pollutants out of your nasal passages.
 A neti pot resembles a small teapot-shaped kettle.
 You fill the neti pot with warm distilled water and a little salt that doesn't contain iodine to create a saline solution.

 To use, stand over a sink and tilt your head to one side.
 Pour the salt water into the nostril that's tilted up and let the water drain out of the other nostril.

 Important: Use only distilled or purified water.
-Some news reports a few years ago indicated that several people contracted parasites using tap water in a neti pot.
+Some news reports a few years ago indicated several people contracted parasites using tap water in a neti pot.
 This cannot happen if you use distilled water.